(Last Updated on : 01/06/2015)

 Varahagiri Venkata Giri

-, in 1975.
+in 1975 for his contributions in the area of public affairs.
 He was a prolific writer and a good orator.
 He was elected as Vice-president of India in 1967.

 Muhammad Hidayat Ullah